SMlc666/libhat-arm/README.md

 scanning.
 The input buffers were randomly generated using a fixed seed, and the pattern scanned does not contain any match in the buffer.
 The benchmark was run on a system with an i7-9700K (which supports libhat's [AVX2](src/arch/x86/AVX2.cpp) scanner implementation).
+**Note:** These benchmarks reflect x86_64 performance.
+ARM NEON performance benchmarks are currently unavailable but NEON optimizations are included.
 The full source code is available [here](test/benchmark/Compare.cpp).
 ```
 ---------------------------------------------------------------------------------------